VivekSunori/Compiler/readme.md

 # CompilerX

-CompilerX is a compiler that compiles cx code into LLVM bytecode using flex and bison in C. The purpose of this compiler is to learn how to use flex and bison in C and how to write a compiler for your own language in C. It is also a good example of how to use flex and bison in C to write a compiler.
+CompilerX is a compiler that compiles cx code into Assembly code using flex and bison in C. The purpose of this compiler is to learn how to use flex and bison in C and how to write a compiler for your own language in C. It is also a good example of how to use flex and bison in C to write a compiler.

 ## Installation